Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters

 Recently, a coarsely quantized CoMP BF and PC problem was studied for OFDM systems in \cite{choi2020quantized}.
-The UL-DL BF duality was extended to the quantized OFDM systems, and an iterative algorithm for solving the DL total transmit power minimization problems was developed by leveraging the duality \cite{choi2020quantized}.
+The UL-DL BF duality was extended to the quantized OFDM systems, and an iterative algorithm for solving the DL total transmit power minimization problems was developed by leveraging the duality \cite{choi2020quantized} without requiring explicit estimation of inter-cell interference.
 It was shown that the proposed algorithm can be performed in a distributed fashion by estimating the covariance matrix of the received signals at local BSs.
-The problem considered in \cite{choi2020quantized} only focused on the power minimization with the quality-of-service constraints.
-As mentioned earlier, however, it is necessary to also minimize the transmit power consumed at each antenna to simplify the design of the power amplifier and avoid distortion from the nonlinearity of the power amplifier in the high power regime.
-Therefore, a thorough study on the quantized DL CoMP BF and PC for minimizing the transmit power with per-antenna power constraints would make a worthwhile contribution toward a realistic CoMP deployment.
+The problem considered in \cite{choi2020quantized} only focused on the total power minimization with the quality-of-service constraints.
+Provided that power amplifiers escape the efficient amplification regime when RF input exceeds a certain value and one power amplifier is usually allocated for each transmit antenna, minimizing total power cannot guarantee the efficiency of hardware components.
+Therefore, it is necessary to minimize the peak power consumed across all antennas to simplify the design of the power amplifier and avoid distortion from the nonlinearity of the power amplifier in the high-power regime.
+It's worth mentioning that formulating the problem to minimize peak power, as opposed to the sum power objective, leads to a more intricate derivation and algorithm development.
+The reduction of peak power has the potential to enhance the practicality and help us scale up the multi-cell and multi-user communication network.
+Employing cell-free MIMO systems can be considered as a scalable way to implement CoMP \cite{interdonato2019ubiquitous}; however, cell-free MIMO solutions are missing either per-antenna level power restriction or the joint optimization of DL beamformer and UL power control \cite{zhang2018mixed,bjornson2020scalable}.
+Recently, \cite{mai2020downlink} worked on the DL spectral efficiency (SE) max-min problem under sum power constraint of access points whereas \cite{wang2022uplink} investigated UL SE performance of various implementations for an arbitrary precoding and power control; however, allowing amplifiers to remain linear while reducing per-antenna power can improve the practicality of such studies.
+Therefore, a thorough study on the quantized DL CoMP BF and UL power control for minimizing the transmit power with per-antenna power constraints would make a worthwhile contribution toward a more practical CoMP deployment.